usethesource/rascal-website/docs/Rascalopedia/Typechecker/index.md

 #### Examples

-*  If in Java a variable has been declared as `bool` it cannot be added to an integer.
+*  In Java: If a variable has been declared as `bool` it cannot be added to an integer.
-*  If in Java a method has three formal parameters, it cannot be called with four actual parameters.
+*  In Java: If a method has three formal parameters, it cannot be called with four actual parameters.
-*  In Python, a variable can first get a string value assigned and later on an integer value.
+*  In Python: A variable can first get a string value assigned and later on an integer value.